History of slavery in the Muslim world: Slavery in the late 20th and 21st-century Muslim world

 The issue of slavery in the Islamic world in modern times is controversial.
 Critics argue there is hard evidence of its existence and destructive effects.
 According to the Oxford Dictionary of Islam, slavery in central Islamic lands has been "virtually extinct" since the mid-20th century, though there are reports indicating that it is still practiced in some areas of Sudan and Somalia as a result of warfare.

-Slavery survived longest in the Middle East.
-After the Trans-Atlantic slave trade had been suppressed, the ancient Trans-Saharan slave trade, the Indian Ocean slave trade and the Red Sea slave trade continued to traffic slaves from the African continent to the Middle East.
+Slavery survived longest in West Asia.
+After the Trans-Atlantic slave trade had been suppressed, the ancient Trans-Saharan slave trade, the Indian Ocean slave trade and the Red Sea slave trade continued to traffic slaves from the African continent to West Asia.
 During the 20th century, the issue of slavery was addressed and investigated globally by international bodies created by the League of Nations and the United Nations, such as the Temporary Slavery Commission in 1924–1926, the Committee of Experts on Slavery in 1932, and the Advisory Committee of Experts on Slavery in 1934–1939.
 By the time of the UN Ad Hoc Committee on Slavery in 1950–1951, legal slavery still existed only in the Arabian Peninsula: in Oman, in Qatar, in Saudi Arabia, in the Trucial States and in Yemen.
 Legal slavery was finally abolished in the Arabian Peninsula in the 1960s: Saudi Arabia and Yemen in 1962, in Dubai in 1963, and Oman as the last in 1970.

-The last country to abolish slavery, Mauritania, did so in 1981.
+The last country to abolish slavery, Mauritania in the Maghreb region, did so in 1981.
 The 1981 ban on slavery was not enforced in practice, as there were no legal mechanisms to prosecute those who used slaves, these only came in 2007.